-Type of tenure arrangement Purpose for which a lease, licence or other estate in land may be granted icences authorised by this Chapter must not involve the erection, rebuilding, se of any building or structure that is not of a kind prescribed in the LG Act or at Regulations.
-Scientific studies and surveys or similarBicycle/row boat/ kayak hire or similar Short term licensing or hiring Community events and festivals Playing a musical instrument, or singing for fee or reward Picnics and private celebrations such as weddings and family gatherings Filming, including for cinema/television Conducting a commercial photography session Organised group nature-based recreation activities Public performances Fitness and wellness classes Engaging in a trade or business consistent with the purposes and core objectives of Natural Area Wetland or Natural Area Watercourse Delivering a public address Community events Fairs, markets, auctions and similar activities Sports and fitness training and classes Any additional short-term casual use prescribed by the LG Act or LG Regulations Additional purposes for leases, licences and other estates in land Entering into an agreement for the purpose of conservation (for example a Biodiversity Stewardship Agreement, Conservation Agreement or Wildlife Refuge Agreement within the meaning of Part 5 of the Biodiversity Conservation Act 2016) Purposes/uses expressly authorised in Table 10C.2 of this POM, including ancillary and secondary purposes.
+Type of tenure arrangement Purpose for which a lease, licence or other estate in land may be granted replacement or u NOTE: Leases or licences authorised by this Chapter must not involve the erection, rebuilding, replacement or use of any building or structure that is not of a kind prescribed in the LG Act or Local Government Regulations.
+Bicycle/row boat/ kayak hire or similar Short term licensing or hiring Community events and festivals Playing a musical instrument, or singing for fee or reward Picnics and private celebrations such as weddings and family gatherings Filming, including for cinema/television Conducting a commercial photography session Organised group nature-based recreation activities Public performances Fitness and wellness classes Engaging in a trade or business consistent with the purposes and core objectives of Natural Area Wetland or Natural Area Watercourse Delivering a public address Community events Fairs, markets, auctions and similar activities Sports and fitness training and classes Any additional short-term casual use prescribed by the LG Act or LG Regulations Additional purposes for leases, licences and other estates in land Entering into an agreement for the purpose of conservation (for example a Biodiversity Stewardship Agreement, Conservation Agreement or Wildlife Refuge Agreement within the meaning of Part 5 of the Biodiversity Conservation Act 2016) Purposes/uses expressly authorised in Table 10C.2 of this POM, including ancillant and secondary purposes ancillary and secondary purposes.
 Purposes/uses permitted in a Council policy or strategy adopted after the date of this POM, provided that the use is consistent with the core objectives for the categorisation of land as Natural Area Bushland Purposes/uses permitted under State and local environmental planning policies Purposes/uses authorised under the LG Act, Local Government Regulation and other State and Commonwealth legislation, including for utilities or filming projects which are authorised under section 46 of the LG Act Other Estates This POM authorises Council to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities subject to the limitations of section 47B of the LG Act.